DoktorShift/naughtify/README.md

 - All timestamps are in **UTC** for consistency.
 - Adjust notification thresholds to receive only relevant updates.
 - Use the LNbits interface to maximize the potential of your wallet.
-- The **Live-Donation Page** is perfect for tracking donations in real-time and sharing a public view of donation activity.
+- The **LiveTicker Page** is perfect for tracking donations in real-time and sharing a public view of donation activity.

 ---